Harassment, bullying and sexual misconduct

 How to report harassment, bullying and sexual misconduct

-Harassment, bulling or sexual misconduct can have a significant negative impact upon your life, if you experience or witness any behaviour that makes you feel uncomfortable, report it.
+Bullying, harassment, or sexual misconduct can have a significant negative impact upon your life.
+Speaking up may not feel easy, but we will always aim to support you in an open and non-judgemental way.
+If you experience or witness any behaviour that makes you feel uncomfortable, support is available for you, so please do report it.

 Report and Support

-If you wish to inform the University of suspected bullying or harassment by a member of staff and expect action to be taken, use the Student Complaints Procedure.
+If you are a student and wish to inform the University of suspected bullying, harassment or sexual misconduct by a member of staff and expect action to be taken, use the Student Complaints Procedure.

-If the allegations you wish to report concern another student, refer to the Student Conduct and Behaviour Procedure.
+If the allegations concern another student, please use the Student Conduct and Behaviour Procedure.

 Policies for staff and students